pmutyala/SparkAnddashDBHack/README.md

 4. Install the required packages in R, ie. ggplot2, ggmap using install.packages("<package name>") command
 5. Run the R script from R-studio.

-Usecase2: This is a usecase to show how IBM dashDB can be used as data source and data loaded into Pyspark can be used for data analytics using pyspark/pandas/ipython interfaces
+Usecase2: This is a usecase to show how IBM dashDB can be used as data source and data loaded into Pyspark can be used for data analytics using pyspark/pandas/ipython interfaces, this is part how hydrid data analytics from realtime data and historical data can be used for analytics

 1. To run ipython and python you will need to instlall python 2.7, and ipython[all] packages
 2. To Run ipython and py scripts for loading data from dashDB into pyspark using pandas module you will need to install unix-odbc,pyodbc to connect to dashDB, also other modules like matplotlib, numpy are required as well.